Updated - October 1, 2018

 Welcome to the Meek/Meeks Family Y-DNA Project.

 This project is open to any one named Meek, Meeks or other variant spellings for Y-DNA testing on a male participant.
 Females may sponsor a male relative.
-Also welcome is anyone who believe that they may have a biological connection to a Meek/Meeks family.
+Also welcome is anyone who believes that they may have a biological connection to a Meek/Meeks family.
 While the primary focus is Y-DNA we also accept males or females for mtDNA and Family Finder testing of any surname connected to a Meek/Meeks line.
 Note: Participation requires the purchase of a DNA test.
 The cost of managing the project and operating the web site has been donated by the project administrators.
 Donations are welcome.

 The goals of the project are: